thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ### Adding in required libraries.

-In order to comunicate with the TMC2209 stepper driver on the EBB32 PCB we need computer code, I didn't write it myself I used a library that was written by teemuatlut, here's a link to his projects github https://github.com/teemuatlut/TMCStepper however you won't need to download anything from there as we can do that via the Arduino IDE itself.
+In order to comunicate with the TMC2209 stepper driver on the EBB36 PCB we need computer code, we didn't write this fully ourselves we got some help and used a library that was written by teemuatlut, here's a link to his projects github https://github.com/teemuatlut/TMCStepper however you won't need to download anything from there as we can do that via the Arduino IDE itself.

 To do this we use the manage libraries function from the Sketch menu option